BudiartoSalim/todo-api/README.md

 # todo-api
 Simple todo API for nextjs todo app practice, created using Typescript and Express, with PostgreSQL Database.

-Project setup and testing express with TS done, next is to decide on how to do the database.

-ORM still undecided, will probably use Sequelize or no ORM at all, or trying TypeORM.

-Currently leaning towards no ORM but will probably decide tomorrow.
+Does NOT use ORM.

+REMEMBER TO SETUP ENV VARIABLES AND CREATE THE DB FIRST

+Commands (executed at Root directory):
+- npm run devmigrate = runs table migrations in /src folder (for devs) to DB with name defined in env variable DB_NAME
+- npm run dev = running the api in dev mode
+- npm run migrate = creating tables on the database written in env variable DB_NAME